jnozzi/cocoadev.com/markdown/ObjectDecomposition.md

-General/ObjectDecomposition is used to break a problem into its components and relationships.
-Solving problems using General/ObjectDecomposition is a fundamental piece of the General/ObjectOrientedProgramming and General/ObjectOrientedDesign paradigms.
+ObjectDecomposition is used to break a problem into its components and relationships.
+Solving problems using ObjectDecomposition is a fundamental piece of the ObjectOrientedProgramming and ObjectOrientedDesign paradigms.

 An example -- given the following algorithm: